We will show you Naruto theme park, that has opened its doors in April 2019. Lets see what we can do at this Konoha village recreation

 I have to say it from now on, although it is surely easy to guess: we love the Naruto series.
-Vicente was a fan since it started and I discovered it relatively recently, and I like it a lot.
-So when we found out that there was a Naruto theme park in Japan, we said we MUST visit it.
+Vicente was a fan since it started, and I discovered it relatively recently, and I like it a lot.
+So, when we found out that there was a Naruto theme park in Japan, we said we MUST visit it.

 Named “Naruto & Boruto Shinobi-zato”, this park opened its doors in April 2019, to delight all the fans of the series.
-Come with us to visit it! we are going to enter Konoha.
+Come with us to visit it!, we are going to enter Konoha.

 But who is Naruto?

 Before starting, I will tell you what the Naruto series is about, for those who do not know it: it is the story of an orphan boy, whom no one wants in the village where he lives (Konoha).
 He attends ninja school to become one, but he’s not very bright and everyone makes fun of him.
 Naruto swears that he will become the Hokage, who is basically the head of the village, to earn everyone’s respect.
-And from there many adventures happen, in which Naruto’s will and value of friendship are tested.
+And then many adventures happen, in which Naruto’s will and value of friendship are tested.

 The Boruto series appeared later and is about the adventures of Naruto’s son, many years later.

-I hope I did not spoil you 😀 I have been as brief as possible so as not to hurt anyone.
+I hope I did not spoil you, I have been as brief as possible so as not to hurt anyone.

 Where is Naruto and Boruto’s park?